shawa/aiste/README.md

 * Edit `meta/metadata.yaml` accordingly
 * run `make`

-To keep everything tidy, shove all your images in
+To keep everything tidy, shove all your images in `img`.

 See the Pandoc documentation for citation syntax.
 Put your citations in `meta/biblio.bib`.
 You can change the document type etc. by editing `meta/template.latex`.